- Published on

 2. Create the Visual Context

-3. Bring Operational Data into the Model
+3. Integrate Operational Data

 4. Perform Simulation and Analysis